shreyassanghvi/Heartprinter/code/Python/README.md

 - **Operating System:** Windows or Linux (macOS is **not supported** due to NIDAQmx hardware dependency)
 - **Python 3.8 or higher** - Download from [python.org](https://www.python.org/downloads/)
-  - During installation, make sure to check "Add Python to PATH"1
+  - During installation, make sure to check "Add Python to PATH"

 ### Step-by-Step Setup